baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part5metabase.md

 Our sales team discovered your BI platform project.
 They would love a first dashboard with 4 informations. we don't judge their relevancy here :wink: :

 - Total of customers we have.
-- Table with top 5 customers information.
+- Table with top 5 customers information, sorted by amount of orders (not revenue).
-- Bar chart with orders repartition per customers.
+- Distribution of amount of orders per customer as a bar chart.
-- Cascade chart with revenues and orders per country.
+- Mixed chart with revenue in vertical Bars and amount of orders as Line per country.

 All of that with a dashboard filter, per country.

-At the end it should look a bit like this:
+At the end it should look a bit like this (again, dummy representations):

 ![Metabase - visualization example](img/metabase8.png)

 > :bulb: If you have some issues with this exercise, you'll find queries details in this repository, as always!

-## Dashboard made easy!
+## :thumbsup: Dashboards made easy!

 As you can feel it, Metabase *is* cool. tons of features yet quite simple to install and run.
 With an open source mindset.